 They will, however, see this part.
 Tablecloths.
 As curtains.

 I’m in love with how tailored they are.
 I’m all about the “no-sew” option, but with just a little more time spent on detail, I was able to get the look I was hoping for.

 I still have to hem the bottom and iron the far tablecloth panel, but that’ll have to wait until the weekend.
 Getting up at 5:30 now makes me a little more tired in the evenings.

-While I spent way more than I wanted to on the Ebay tablecloth, I’m very pleased with how pretty they are for only $60.00.
+I’m very pleased with how pretty they are for less than I’d pay for ONE tablecloth.
 I’d say that’s still a pretty great deal.